nikbearbrown/mba-management/chapters/16-organizational-structure-and-change.md

 **Preview of next chapter:** Chapter 17 designs the HR system — hiring playbook (structured interviews, work-sample tests), performance management, total rewards, talent development.
 The chapter's strongest finding: HR practices interact, and most companies have practices that undermine each other.

 ---

 ## AI Wayback Machine

-**Henry Mintzberg** was McGill scholar whose work on organizational structure (1979) and managerial roles redefined how the field thinks about both.
+**Henry Mintzberg** was the McGill scholar whose work on organizational structure (1979) and managerial roles redefined how the field thinks about both.

 **Run this:**